 The Company has guaranteed the obligations of Assured Guaranty Credit Protection Limited ("AGCPL"), a fellow group company.
 AGCPL sells credit protection to counterparties through credit default swaps and may incur a loss in the event of payment default by the obligor.
 The Company is not aware of any actual or potential liabilities in relation to this guarantee.
-In 2011 and 2010, the transaction fees incurred by the Company totalled approximately £28,4973 and £27,060, respectively.
-The Company, in turn, was paid an administrative fee of £15,000 and £15,000 in 2011 and 2010, respectively, by AGCPL in connection with a cooperative agreement between the two companies for AGCPL's use of Company personnel, property and services.
+In 2012 and 2011, the transaction fees incurred by the Company totalled approximately £28,000 and £28,000, respectively.
+The Company, in turn, was paid an administrative fee of £15,000 and £15,000 in 2012 and 2011, respectively, by AGCPL in connection with a cooperative agreement between the two companies for AGCPL's use of Company personnel, property and services.
+The Company does not intend to sell credit default swaps in the future.

-Notes to the financial statements (continued) For the year ended 31 December 2011
+Notes to the financial statements (continued) For the year ended 31 December 2012